Flomp/vimu/content/docs/tutorials/roman-numeral.md

 <framed-gif path="/gifs/rn_analysis.gif"></framed-gif>

 We will start again in a fresh file.
-First, we add two additional nodes: a tinynotation node and a node to realize our figure bass.
+First, we add two additional nodes: a tinynotation node and a node to realize our figured bass.
 Select "Source"->"Tinynotation" and "Figured bass"->"Realize" to add the two new nodes to our file.
 For this tutorial we won't need the default source_score node.
 So you can go ahead and delete it.
 Select the source_score node and press <kbd class="keyboard-key nowrap">⌫</kbd> on your keyboard.

 Now we connect the source_tinynotation output to the figured_bass_realize input and the figured_bass_realize output to the input of the output node.
 If you are interested in what the different buttons and checkboxes of the figured_bass_realize node do, please refer to the <nuxt-link to="/docs/nodes/figured-bass-realize">node's documentation</nuxt-link>.